YooVVV/weeklySchedule/README.md

 a schedule.

 3. As a user, I want to have a button in events list, so that I can add a new event.

+4. As a user, I want to fill all the section in New Event Page, so that I can add a new event.